Back to Blog

 different?"

-Why it works: Leading with a problem creates immediate relevance.
-If they're experiencing that pain, they'll want to hear more.
-If not, they'll tell you what their actual challenges are.
+Why it works: Leading with a problem makes you relevant right away.
+If they feel that pain, they'll want to hear more.
+If they don't, they'll tell you what they're actually dealing with.

 Cold Call Script #3: The Referral Mention